We are excited you’d like to create a new WiV chapter!

-A local chapter is typically led by a group of 3-5 ambassadors.
+A local chapter is typically led by a group of 3-5 lead ambassadors.
 At least one of them (hopefully more) should be a known professional and at the senior/manager level of companies/startups.
-If possible, you also want to find 2-4 delegate ambassadors to support the initiative.
+If possible, you might also want to find 2-4 additional people to support the initiative.
 Together you form a strong organizational team to run events and maintain your communication channels.
 The goal here is that responsibilities are shared and do not fall solely on one person’s shoulders.
 Sustainability of chapters relies on multiple people.

 Create meaningful opportunities for your local voice peers to meet and connect with each other.
 These can be offline or online meetups, workshops, dinner gatherings, etc. Prepare to host at least 4 local events per year, ideally on a regular basis.

 Invite your local peer group to interact with each other, share knowledge and information, and be an inspirational source yourself.
 Post regularly on social media and maintain a presence on the platform(s) of choice: Twitter, LinkedIn, Facebook, etc.

 Actively engage in growing your community.
 Visit events to introduce the voice technology field and promote Women in Voice, and find more people interested in the initiative.
 Partner with companies and local venues to support mutually-beneficial events.

 The chapter you are planning to create should be in a new area where there are women not currently supported by a chapter.
 One country, region, or city can support multiple chapters if there is significant traffic and/or reasons for multiple chapters.
 In this case, nearby chapters should be connected to work together.
 Check our overview page to see all existing chapters.